Risk Management in Manufacturing Best Practices

 Supply chains can be highly complex and continuously exposed to a variety of risks.
 Factors such as natural disasters, trade policy, political unrest and uneasy vendor relationships can create disruption.
 Any of these issues might lead to failure to meet client demand, resulting in loss of revenue, profit, market share and reputation.

-The more visibility and control you have over your supply chain, the better you can respond to issues in real time.
+The more visibility and control you have over your operations, the better you can respond to logistics and supply chain fraud issues in real time.

 Cybersecurity